zeus-volkov-systems/messageapi/README.md

 All of these use cases added up to the need for a new tool to provide generalized intraprocess communication.
 This is what MessageAPI was primarily designed to do - replace targeted intraprocess communication in native languages with a standardized, stable, general, flexible, and portable mechanism.
 Due to type system differences across languages, the system would have to

-- have a small, static API (any message would need to be transferred through a small set of API methods)
+- have a small, static API (any message would need to be transferred through a small set of bounded API methods)
 - able to handle inward or outward directed messages
 - be able to work in a non-blocking or blocking fashion